 Hoodies under blazers and dopamine-dressing, for example, are 2021-2022’s trendiest street style looks while biking shorts and slip dresses were the thing to wear in 2019.
 And if your bag is the newest, coolest type, it’s definitely trendy.

 Inspired by traditional English dress codes in the 1920s, preppy style is all about styling classic basics and incorporating ultra-feminine elements into your daily ensembles.

 Knitwear in pastel colors, pearl jewelry, headbands, pleated skirts or skorts with timeless tote bags, and tops with mostly conservative necklines are the most prominent elements of a preppy chic wardrobe.
 Most importantly?
 It never really goes out of style!

-Along with bohemian and business casual, the punk style is perhaps one of the most instantly recognizable types of fashion styles in the world.
+Along with bohemian and business casual, the punk style is perhaps one of the world’s most instantly recognizable types of fashion styles.
 Vivienne Westwood is often cited as the creator of the punk style aesthetic that dates back to the mid-1970s.

 While old-school punk was all about leather, denim, metal spikes or studs, chains, and military-style boots, in 2022 many new elements have been incorporated, including patterned skirts, band tees, and ripped mesh.